 The College, in collaboration with the District office, provides instruction and support for all College employees and students in the effective use of technology.
 The need for information technology training for College personnel is identified and discussed at meetings of the DCC Technology Subcommittee, Distance Education Advisory Committee, Professional Development Committee, and College Technology Committee.
-Requests for technology training needs.
+Requests for technology information and support submitted to the District IT Help Desk are indicators of technology training needs.
 District-wide surveys are distributed to assess technology needs.
 The 2016 survey results indicated a number of training opportunities to offer students, faculty, and staff (Spring 2016 Technology Survey - Students; Spring 2016 Technology Survey - Employees).